hyperledger/indy-hipe/text/connection-protocol/README.md

 [drawbacks]: #drawbacks

 * DIDs be placed on the public ledger.
 This will be improved with micro-ledger work.
 * Public invitations (say, a slide at the end of a presentation) all use the same DID.
-This is not a problem for public institutions, and only provides a minor increase in correlation over sharing an endpoint, key, and routing information.
+This is not a problem for public institutions, and only provides a minor increase in correlation over sharing an endpoint, key, and routing information in a way that is observable by multiple parties.

-# Rationale and alternatives
-[alternatives]: #alternatives

-- The acknowledgement steps are not necessarily vital to the connection process as all the necessary keys and DIDs needed for secure communication are transmitted to both parties by the end of the connection response step.

 # Prior art
 [prior-art]: #prior-art